 It can ease your money problems if you get made redundant and are likely to be out of work for a long time, or you have little or no savings.
 If you have enough savings, work out whether you want to protect them by taking out insurance, or whether you could get by on your sick pay, or your partner could cover the mortgage and other loan repayments.
 You might have to wait between one and three months to be paid out and some policies will only pay for up to a year, even if your unemployment lasts longer, or you are still too ill to return to work.
-Payment protection policies tend to have very strict criteria on when they will pay out, so make sure a policy fits your needs before you buy. - Find out more about the pros and cons of payment protection insurance at moneyadviceservice.org.uk/payment-protection-insurance - Find out more about the pros and cons of different types of insurance at moneyadviceservice.org.uk/types-of-insurance Key point Income protection, payment protection and critical illness insurance can be complicated.
+Payment protection policies tend to have very strict criteria on when they will pay out, so make sure a policy fits your needs before you buy.

+Key point Income protection, payment protection and critical illness insurance can be complicated.
 Consider using an independent financial adviser to help you.
 Understand the limits of State help Many people think if they get into financial difficulty, government benefits will help them out.
 But most people overestimate how much State support they would receive.
 Benefits are designed to be a safety net and it's unlikely they would cover your mortgage payments, utility bills and living expenses if you fall ill, or lose your job.
 Support for Mortgage Interest (SMI) If you're a homeowner getting certain income-related benefits, you might be able to get help towards your mortgage.
 This is called Support for Mortgage Interest (SMI) and is offered as a loan.
 SMI is normally paid directly to your lender, but only covers your interest payments, and not the amount you borrowed.
 The loan must be repaid when you sell the property, or when you die.
 If you die and the home passes to your spouse or civil partner, the loan can be paid back when they die or sell the property instead.
 You will usually have to wait 39 weeks before the loan will start, so you will need to think about how you pay your mortgage while you are waiting.
-You can find further information, options for repaying your loan and to find out if you qualify at moneyadviceservice.org.uk/smi Help for pensioners If you or your partner have reached State Pension age, you might qualify for an SMI loan to cover your mortgage interest payments if you are getting Pension Credit.
+You can find further information, options for repaying your loan and to find out if you qualify at moneyhelper.org.uk/smi Help for pensioners If you or your partner have reached State Pension age, you might qualify for an SMI loan to cover your mortgage interest payments if you are getting Pension Credit.
 An SMI loan can start to be paid straightaway.